a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-time-impact.md

 ## An Alternate Term

-"Engineering Results" (i.e. stakeholder and business outcomes) is one possible solution to Developer Productivity's inaccuracy and ambiguity.
+"Engineering Outcomes" (i.e. stakeholder and business outcomes) is one possible solution to Developer Productivity's inaccuracy and ambiguity.

-Other possible terms include "Engineering Outcomes", "Engineering Impacts", and "Engineering Thrive".
+Other possible terms include "Engineering Results", "Engineering Impacts", and "Engineering Thrive".
 Thrive is a delightful choice at Microsoft despite the term's grammatical awkwardness.
 I love the idea of all engineering stakeholders and the business thriving.

 If those terms are unsatisfying, the criteria behind them may help choose a different one.

 ## Criteria for Alternate Terms

-A common software idiom is "Naming things is hard".
-Here are a few criteria to help avoid current term's issues:
+Here are a few criteria to help avoid current terms' issues:

 - Stability: A term's words and implications should remain stable amidst engineering's evolving roles, metrics, outputs, strategies, and contributing factors.
 They shouldn't calcify a particular subset.
 One approach to stability is focusing on stakeholder and business outcomes instead of how they're achieved.
-"Engineering Results" is an example.
+"Engineering Outcomes" is an example.
 Counterexamples include: "Developer Productivity" which combines a role, optimization metric, and implies improving an ineffective number.
 "Developer Experience" - combines a role, optimization strategy, and implies adopting that strategy.
 "Developer Tools" - combines a role, contributing factor, and implies optimizing only a subset of contributing factors.
 - Memorability: Accurate and stable terms like DORA's "Software Delivery and Operations (SDO)" aren't simple enough to be memorable.
 - Outcomes Focus: Improving outcomes focuses metrics on things that matter.
 - Low Abusability: Output metrics like efficiency enable negative consequences like micromanagement, low-value optimizations, and system-gaming temptations.
 Terms that instead focus on outcomes improve those outcomes while reducing likelihood of negative consequences.